 As one of the nation's most serious health threats, opioid use is receiving much-needed new attention from clinical researchers.
 But little data exists about the impact of the drugs within one important population: children.

-Lorraine Kelley-Quon, MD, MSHS—Assistant Professor of Surgery and Preventive Medicine at Children's Hospital Los Angeles (CHLA) and the Keck School of Medicine of USC—is not in a position to ignore the topic.
-As a pediatric surgeon at CHLA, she cares for infants and young patients who undergo painful procedures and sometimes require opioids for pain control.
+Lorraine Kelley-Quon, MD, MSHS—a pediatric surgeon and clinical researcher at Children’s Hospital Los Angeles (CHLA) and Assistant Professor of Clinical Surgery and Preventive Medicine at the Keck School of Medicine of USC—is not in a position to ignore the topic.
+At CHLA, she cares for infants and young patients who undergo painful procedures and sometimes require opioids for pain control.

 Cognizant of the dangers of opioids, Kelley-Quon started to formulate research questions about the impacts of these medications on children, including the relationship between nonmedical use of opioids and later use of heroin.
 Heroin use carries significant additional risks of addiction, overdose and injection-related diseases such as hepatitis and HIV.

 "Teenagers are especially vulnerable to harms from opioid use," said Kelley-Quon.
 "Even though they may be the size of an adult, and may weigh as much as an adult, their brains are still developing."